Toward a Comprehensive Exploration of Flavored Dark Matter Models: Numerical Toolchain

 We use \textsc{micrOMEGAs} to compute the total annihilation cross section~$\langle \sigma v \rangle$ and the branching fractions into different primary final states,~$\mathrm{BR}_\mathrm{prim}$.
 To apply experimental limits, we compute the partial cross section for each final state as

 and compare it to the corresponding upper limits.
 Parameter points that yield a cross section above the bound for at least one channel are excluded.

-In our models, the DM particle couples to SM flavor triplets, and annihilation through $t$- or $u$-channel mediator exchange can result in mixed final states with different SM flavors.
+{There are two situations in which final states beyond the standard channels listed in Table~\ref{tab:ID_summary} become relevant.
+In these cases, we apply approximate mappings that allow us to use the available experimental limits in a controlled way.
+First,} in our models, the DM particle couples to SM flavor triplets, and annihilation through $t$- or $u$-channel mediator exchange can result in mixed final states with different SM flavors.
 Since these mixed channels are not considered in the available constraints, we approximate the cross section limit by using the average from the two corresponding single-flavor pair-annihilation channels:

 This is equivalent to the prescription used in \textsc{micrOMEGAs} and can be applied if the DM mass satisfies $M_X > \max(M_A, M_B)$.
 In reality, mixed final states can occur if $2 M_X > M_A + M_B$, but such configurations are not included in this analysis.
-Simulating both the single-flavor and mixed-flavor annihilation processes with \textsc{MadDM}~\cite{Ambrogi:2018jqj}, we have verified that the spectrum from the averaged single-flavor channels approximates the mixed-flavor spectrum with sufficient accuracy to justify this approach.

-For neutrino final states, we neglect flavor-specific effects and sum over all neutrino flavors, consistent with the assumptions in the experimental bounds.
+Simulating both the single-flavor and mixed-flavor annihilation processes with \textsc{MadDM}~\cite{Ambrogi:2018jqj,Arina:2021gfn}, we have verified that the spectrum from the averaged single-flavor channels approximates the mixed-flavor spectrum with sufficient accuracy to justify this approach.
+(For neutrino final states, we neglect flavor-specific effects and sum over all neutrino flavors, consistent with the assumptions in the experimental bounds.)

+{Secondly, radiative three-body final states can become relevant.
+If the two-body final state annihilation is $p$-wave suppressed, as is the case in the scenarios considered in Sec.~\ref{sec:application}, it is inefficient in the present Universe and the processes $X X \to \gamma f \bar f$ and, for quark-philic models, $X X \to g q \bar q$ can provide an important additional contribution, as they lift the $p$-wave suppression~\cite{Bringmann:2007nk,Garny:2011ii}.
+The process $X X \to \gamma f \bar f$ is automatically computed by \textsc{micrOMEGAs}.
+For quark final states, we additionally include $X X \to g q \bar q$ using

+where $C_F = 4/3$, $Q_q = 2/3$ for up-type quarks and $Q_q = -1/3$ for down-type quarks.
+Since experimental limits are generally not provided for these three-body final states, we incorporate them by summing the corresponding two- and three-body cross sections and applying the available bound for the associated two-body channel, following Ref.~\cite{Acaroglu:2022hrm}.
+This amounts to assuming that the continuum part of the spectra from $f\bar f \gamma$ and $q\bar q g$ is approximated sufficiently well by the corresponding $f\bar f$ and $q\bar q$ channels for the purpose of applying the published limits.
+This is also consistent with the analysis underlying Ref.~\cite{Arina:2023msd}, which indicates that radiative three-body spectra in related $t$-channel mediator models can be approximated reasonably well by standard two-body templates.
+Possible sharp spectral features from the radiated photon in $f\bar f\gamma$ are not included in this treatment and are beyond the scope of the present analysis.}